RAST

 Required Resources

-To undertake this test you will require:
+To conduct this test, you will require:

 How to conduct the test

-Enter the athlete's weight and times for each run and then select the 'Calculate' button.
+Enter the athlete's weight and times for each run, and then select the 'Calculate' button.

 Athlete's Weight